uprial/respawnlimiter/README.md

 ## Features

 * Each time a player dies, their max health is scaled down sequentially to a half heart.
-* After surviving for 1 full game day (configurable) without deaths, the player recovers the max health to its level before the previous death.
+* The player can recover from the last scale-down via 1 day of surviving or 10y mob kills.
+* The survival period and number of mob kills can be configured.

 ## Commands

-`respawnlimiter reload` - reload config from disk `respawnlimiter info [@player]` - show player limits `respawnlimiter reset [@player]` - reset player limits
+`respawnlimiter reload` - reload config from disk

+`respawnlimiter info [@player]` - show player limits

+`respawnlimiter reset [@player]` - reset player limits

 ## Permissions